fastenhealth/docs/BETA.md

 - **Username:** `test@test.com`
 - **Password:** `testtest`

 > You can also create a new account using the [Create an Account](http://localhost:9090/web/auth/signup) link on the sign-in page.
+See `Connecting a new Source` below for credentials you can use to connect to healthcare providers yourself.

 ### Dashboard